 Simply drag one or more user content files from your computer's Finder into the AirDrop folder, and drop them onto the device that you wish to transfer them to.
 A popup on the receiving device will ask what app you want to send the imported file to.
-Tap "ForeFlight" and the file will be immediately added to the appropriate list in More > User Content.
+Tap "ForeFlight" and the file will be immediately added to the appropriate list in More > Custom Content.

 Importing via Email/Hyperlinks